-Our reputation is a tool, then—not, hopefully, for creating or maintaining our self-esteem but for practical navigation through daily life, a good one smoothing out the journey somewhat, a bad one causing doors to slam in our face and testing our confidence in ourselves.
+Our reputation is a tool, then—not, hopefully, for creating or maintaining our self-esteem but for practical navigation through daily life.
+A good reputation smoothes out the journey somewhat, and a bad one causes doors to slam in our face and tests our confidence in ourselves.

-- You can't stop others from maligning you, but a good reputation can come to your rescue when other members of your network rise to your defense without your even knowing it.
+- You can't stop others from maligning you, but a good reputation can come to your rescue when people rise to your defense without your even knowing it.
 We are, in fact, all caretakers of one another's reputations.
 In a society in which simply being accused is enough to render a conviction in the court of public opinion, we would all do well to presume not only innocence but goodness until facts prove otherwise.
-We all need to be kinder to and gentler with one another.
+We all need to be kinder and gentler with one another.

 - A good reputation provides you a target at which to keep aiming.
 Sometimes you may not feel like you deserve your reputation, that's it's better than you are.
 Rather than lament your weaknesses, let your good reputation serve as motivation for you to try to improve yourself.